OctopusDeploy/docs/docs/getting-started.md

 Before you can deploy software with Octopus Deploy, you need to bundle all the files required for the software to run into a supported package.
 The package must be versioned and stored in a repository.
 Octopus Deploy includes a built-in repository.
 We recommend configuring your existing tool chain to push packages automatically to the built-in repository; however, you can push packages manually to the repository if you choose to.

-Learn more about [packaging your applications](/docs/packaging-applications/index.md) or how to automate your existing tool chain to push packages to your Octopus Deploy server with our [API and Integrations](/docs/api-and-integration/index.md).
+Learn more about [packaging your applications](/docs/packaging-applications/index.md) or how to automate your existing tool chain to push packages to your Octopus Deploy Server with our [API and Integrations](/docs/api-and-integration/index.md).

 ## Deploying Applications